The Legend of Sword and Fairy: Kunlun Mountains

 19 years later, Xuanxiao broke out of his seal with help from Suyu's son Yun Tianhe (雲天河), and took control of the sect.
-He seized the Wangshu Sword for himself and reinvaded the Monster Realm, successfully gathering sufficient dark energy.
-He then activated the Twin Swords and levitated the Qionghua temples towards the sky, attempting to forcefully settle the entire sect into the Saint Realm.
+He seized the Wangshu Sword for himself and reinvaded the Yao Realm, successfully gathering sufficient dark energy.
+He then activated the Twin Swords and levitated the Qionghua temples towards the sky, attempting to forcefully settle the entire sect into the Immortal Realm.
 This practice of abomination not only caused a few more moral members of the sect to denounce their cause and rebel, but also angered the deities.
 Jiutian Xuannü (九天玄女), the deity whom the Qionghua Sect worshipped, had their airborne temple destroyed by skyfire, and condemned the entire sect's souls to eternal imprisonment in the maelstrom under the East Sea.
 The remnants of Qionghua Sect temple then crashed towards Earth before exploding mid-air (plot of The Legend of Sword and Fairy 4).

 Kunlun Sect, on the other hand, underwent an mundane but steady growth, and maintained a friendly relationship with their compatriots in Shushan and the secular jianghu.
 During the Tang dynasty, Kunlun Sect managed to become an crucial member of the League of Saints.
 They were almost wiped out by a demon cult named Jingtian Cult (淨天教) during the mid-Tang dynasty, but recovered over the following decades and remained a chief organization within the League.
 Due to their remote location, they were removed from generations of political turmoils in the secular world, and arguably lasted longer than all other cultivation sects, with their influence still present dynasties later.